daphne2020/dashboard/README.md

 - Search/Edit/Delete user
 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Add new todos to the list
+- Add new card to the list
-- Mark todos as complete
+- Mark card as complete
-- Delete todos from the list
+- Delete card from the list
-- Filter by all/active/complete todos
+- Filter by all/active/complete card
-- Clear all completed todos
+- Clear all completed card
 - Drag and drop to reorder items on the list